civican/legisinfo/42-1/bills/C-44/bill_text.md

   **(1)** The portion of subsection 234(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** **If**, in the circumstances described in subsection 252(3) or 252.4(2) or (4), a registrant pays to, or credits in favour of, a person an amount on account of a rebate referred to therein, the registrant may deduct the amount in determining the net tax of the registrant for
+    **(2)** If, in the circumstances described in subsection 252(3) or 252.4(2) or (4), a registrant pays to, or credits in favour of, a person an amount on account of a rebate referred to therein, the registrant may deduct the amount in determining the net tax of the registrant for

   **(2)** The portion of subsection 234(2.1) of the Act before paragraph (a) is replaced by the following: